 Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990 requires local planning authorities to designate as conservation areas any "areas of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance".
-Local authorities are required to regularly review the extent of conservation areas within their districts.
+Also, from time to time authorities are required to review the extent of conservation areas within their districts.

 Section 71 of the Act requires local planning authorities to formulate and publish proposals for the preservation and enhancement of conservation areas and to submit them for consideration to a public meeting.
-Following designation the local authority, in exercising its planning powers, must pay special attention to the desirability of preserving or enhancing the character or appearance of the conservation area (Section 72 of the Act).
+Following designation the local authority, in exercising it's planning powers, must pay special attention to the desirability of preserving or enhancing the character or appearance of the conservation area (Section 72 of the Act).

-This appraisal is a statement of the special architectural and historic interest of the Ironbridge Gorge Conservation Area.
+This appraisal is a statement of the special architectural and historic character and appearance of the Ironbridge Gorge Conservation Area.
 It is provided to inform the management of the area and, in particular, the formulation of policies, the determination of applications for development and proposal for enhancement.